rdsea/HINC/index.md

 HINC work is initially supported by the [H2020 U-Test](www.u-test.eu) and currently is supported by the [H2020 Inter-IoT](http://www.inter-iot-project.eu/) through the subproject INTER-HINC.

+Download the [HINC source code from Github](https://github.com/SINCConcept/HINC) and play with it.

 ----